WNEU: Boston cluster

 On January 7, 2016, Valari Staab, president of NBC Owned Television Stations, announced that NBC had declined to renew its affiliation with incumbent affiliate WHDH beyond the end of 2016, and would launch a new NBC owned-and-operated station on January 1, 2017, known as "NBC Boston" and led by NECN and Telemundo Boston's general manager Mike St. Peter.
 It was rumored that NBC would be moved to WNEU, however Staab did not outright confirm whether WNEU would carry NBC programming, but iterated that the network would remain available over-the-air following the transition, and that NBCUniversal was "committed to expanding our over-the-air coverage of the market and are currently looking at a variety of options to accomplish that".

 Unlike WHDH, whose signal radius is located directly over Boston, WNEU's signal only overlapped with the northwest portion of WHDH's signal.
 This prompted complaints by WHDH's owner, Sunbeam Television, which later sued Comcast under allegations that the affiliate switch violated FCC conditions on Comcast's acquisition of NBC, by reducing over-the-air coverage of the network and using its cable holdings to influence affiliation negotiations.
 The lawsuit was thrown out in May 2016.

 In September 2016, NBCUniversal agreed to acquire WTMU-LP (subsequently renamed WBTS-LD)—WNEU's low-power translator in Needham, Massachusetts, which the company said would factor into its plan to broadcast the new service over-the-air into Boston.
 On November 1, 2016, NBCUniversal officially announced that NBC Boston would be simulcast on WBTS-LD, WNEU-DT2 and WMFP-DT5 when it launched on January 1, 2017.

-Until 2019, WNEU maintained a main studio facility in Manchester in the Sundial Center, a redevelopment of a former Foster Grant factory; it was little-used for actual recording purposes and was mainly used as a local repository for the station's public file and as a public contact point.
-With the revocation of the FCC's Main Studio Rule and the opening of the new NBCU Boston Media center at the start of 2020 which combined it, NBC Boston, and NECN into a modern facility, NBC and Telemundo departed the Sundial Center that year.
+Until 2019, WNEU maintained a main studio facility in Manchester in the Sundial Center, a redevelopment of a former Foster Grant factory; it was little-used for actual broadcast purposes and was mainly used as a local repository for the station's public file and as a public contact point.
+With the repeal of the FCC's Main Studio Rule and the opening of the new NBCU Boston Media center at the start of 2020 which combined it, NBC Boston, and NECN into a modern facility, NBC and Telemundo departed the Sundial Center that year.

+In 2025, WNEU broadcast two Boston Celtics games.
+The games, which aired in English on sister channel NBC Sports Boston, featured commentary from Jesús Quiñones and Giddel Padilla.